Skip to main content

 Image of electric ferry with AT logo sailing past the Auckland city landscape, including Sky Tower

-Two fast ferries are being built at the McMullen & Wing shipyard in Auckland.
-Designed by EV Maritime, these fully electric ferries use HamiltonJet propulsion technology.
+Two electric ferries are being built at the McMullen & Wing shipyard in Auckland.
+They have been designed by EV Maritime and use HamiltonJet propulsion technology.

 • Speed: 23 to 25 knots